A removability theorem for Sobolev functions and detour sets: Main Theorem

 \begin{theorem} Let $K\subset \R^n$ be a H\"older detour set, and let $p>n$.
 Then any continuous function $f\colon \R^n\to \R$ that lies in $ W^{1,p}(\R^n\setminus K)$, also lies in $W^{1,p}(\R^n)$. \end{theorem}

-By the remarks prior to Definition \ref{Intro Def Removability}, it suffices to prove that $f\in W^{1,p}(U)$, where $U:=B(0,R)$ is some large ball containing $K$.
+By the remarks prior to Definition \ref{Intro Def Removability}, it suffices to prove that $f\in W^{1,p}(U)$, where $U\coloneqq B(0,R)$ is some large ball containing $K$.

-Before starting the proof, we note that $f\in W^{1,p}(U)$ if and only if: \begin{enumerate}[\upshape(i)] \item $f\in L^p(U)$, \item there exist directions $v_1,\dots,v_n$ that span $\R^n$ such that for each direction $v_i$ the function $f$ is absolutely continuous in almost every line $L$ parallel to $v_i$, and \item the partial derivative $\partial_{v_i}f$ of $f$ in the direction of $v_i$ lies in $L^p(U)$, for $i=1,\dots,n$. \end{enumerate} The absolute continuity in (ii) is interpreted in the local sense, namely every point $x\in L\cap U$ has an open neighborhood in $L\cap U$ on which $f$ is absolutely continuous.
+Before starting the proof, we note that $f\in W^{1,p}(U)$ if and only if it has a representative that we still denote by $f$ such that: \begin{enumerate}[\upshape(i)] \item $f\in L^p(U)$, \item there exist directions $v_1,\dots,v_n$ that span $\R^n$ such that for each direction $v_i$ the function $f$ is absolutely continuous in almost every line $L$ parallel to $v_i$, and \item the partial derivative $\partial_{v_i}f$ of $f$ in the direction of $v_i$ lies in $L^p(U)$, for $i=1,\dots,n$. \end{enumerate} This characterization is known as Nikodym's theorem; see \cite[Section 1.1.3]{Maz}.
+The absolute continuity in (ii) is interpreted in the local sense, namely every point $x\in L\cap U$ has an open neighborhood in $L\cap U$ on which $f$ is absolutely continuous.
+If $f$ is continuous, then the above hold without the need to pass to another representative of $f$.

 Assume that $K$ is as in the theorem.
 Note that $m_n(K)=0$ by Lemma \ref{Main Detour Measure}.
 Thus, in order to prove the theorem, it suffices to ``upgrade" the absolute continuity on lines $L\cap (U\setminus K)$ to absolute continuity on lines $L\cap U$.
 For this we will use the following basic lemma: